Archon II: Adept

-Archon II: Adept is a 1984 strategy/action video game developed by Free Fall Associates' Jon Freeman, Paul Reiche III and Anne Westfall, and published by Electronic Arts for various platforms.
-It takes place on a game board, except that when a piece lands on another player's piece, both are moved to a battle arena where they duel to the death.
-It is the sequel to the 1983 Archon: The Light and the Dark, which had a chess motif.
+Archon II: Adept is a strategy/action video game developed by Free Fall Associates: Jon Freeman, Paul Reiche III, and Anne Westfall.
+It was published in 1984 by Electronic Arts for the Atari 8-bit computers and Commodore 64.
+Ports followed for the Apple II, Amstrad CPC,ZX Spectrum, and Amiga.

+Archon II takes place on a game board.
+When a piece lands on another player's piece, both are moved to a battle arena where they duel to the death.
+It is the sequel to the 1983 Archon: The Light and the Dark.